 - Have your feet at shoulder width to provide a solid base of support.

-- Activate your core muscles to help stabilise the spine.
+- Activate your core muscles to help stabilize the spine.

 - Keeping the back straight throughout, use the legs to push yourself up.